Chapman L. Anderson

-Chapman Levy Anderson (March 15, 1845 – April 27, 1924) was a U.S. Representative from Mississippi, serving two terms from 1887 to 1891.
+Chapman Levy Anderson (March 15, 1845 – April 27, 1924) was an American lawyer and politician who served two terms as a U.S. Representative from Mississippi, from 1887 to 1891.
 A Confederate Army veteran, he was a member of the Democratic Party.

 Biography

-Born near Macon, Mississippi, Anderson attended the common schools in Jackson, Mississippi, and the University of Mississippi at Oxford.
+Anderson was born near Macon, Mississippi, on March 15, 1845.
+He attended the common schools in Jackson, Mississippi.

+Family

+He was the son of Thomas Salmond Anderson (born 1819) and his wife, Flora E. (Levy) Anderson (born 1823).
+He was related to Chapman Levy.
+Chapman Anderson's eldest brother, Edward Henry Anderson, served in the Confederate Army and died at the First Battle of Bull Run in 1861.

+Civil War

 In 1861, he enlisted in the Confederate States Army on March 5, 1862, as a private in the Thirty-ninth Regiment, Mississippi Volunteer Infantry.
 He was promoted through the successive grades of noncommissioned officer until July 1864, when he was transferred to Bradford's cavalry corps of scouts with the rank of second lieutenant, in which capacity he served until the close of the war.

+Early career

-He studied law and was admitted to the bar in 1868.
+In January 1866, he entered the University of Mississippi, and studied a partial course in law and literature until the summer of 1867.
+He was then admitted to the bar on February 14, 1868.

 He commenced practice in Kosciusko, Mississippi.
 He served as mayor of Kosciusko, Mississippi in 1875.
 He served as member of the Mississippi House of Representatives in 1879 and 1880.

 Congress

 Anderson was elected as a Democrat to the Fiftieth and Fifty-first Congresses (March 4, 1887 – March 3, 1891).
 He was an unsuccessful candidate for renomination in 1890.

-Anderson's Republican opponent, Marsh Cook, contested the election results.
-Cook was ambushed and murdered by a gang of white supremacists in 1890 while campaigning to be a delegate at Mississippi's 1890 Constitutional Convention.
+Anderson's 1888 Republican opponent, Marsh Cook, unsuccessfully contested the election results.

+Later, in 1890, Cook was ambushed and murdered by a gang of white supremacists while campaigning to be a delegate at Mississippi's 1890 Constitutional Convention.